-Students must have a 3.0/4.0 grade point average for all work attempted at the time of degree completion.
+Students must have a 3.0 grade point average (4.0 scale) for all work attempted at the time of degree completion.
 Credits over eight years old shall not be used in computing the final grade point average at the time of degree completion.
 In the case of courses that have been retaken due to grades of "C" or below, all grades will be counted as hours attempted in determining the overall grade point average.